 The climax cottonwood forests of South Platte Park are a declining system.
 This is a major departure from the 1983 Master Plan in which they were described as "self-maintaining, self-reproducing, and relatively permanent."
 Cottonwood forests typically require a flood cycle to establish and thrive.
-That flood cycle has been eliminated except for within the active river channel itself, so few areas in South Platte Park have naturally establishing groves of any significant size.
+That flood cycle has been eliminated except for within the active river channel itself, so few areas in South Platte Park have groves naturally establishing of any significant size.
 The mature forests are dying out rapidly as the 50- to 100-year age class is succumbing to the stress of altered groundwater flows, elimination of natural river migration, severe drought years in the early 2000's, and hard freezes and prolonged submersion in 2014 - 2015.
 Many healthy middle-aged trees grow in the moisture zone around each lake and in a few low swale areas.
-Further research and ideas for maintaining woodlands or developing a vision for the future without the woodlands of today are recommended.
-The Chatfield Reallocation project, described later, may offer opportunities to address this.
+As of 2023, a consultant has started working on a forest management plan to address the buildup of dead and downed material, safety hazards from standing dead trees, and a vision for management of the forest into the future.

 The existing woodlands get inspected after any major rain, wind, or snow event for tree failures or hazardous situations along trails, and periodic inspections and branch removals may be required between storm events.
-In general, standing dead trees will be retained as habitat unless they pose a hazard to users, may fall across trails, or threaten facilities.
-As the amount of deadfall increases in the Park, some habitat brush piles might be considered, but plans for woody debris reduction might become necessary.
+In general, standing dead trees have been retained as habitat unless they pose a hazard to users, may fall across trails, or threaten facilities.
+However, as the number of standing dead and deadfall trees increase in the Park, reduction of this volume of wood is recommended for fire mitigation, access for weed management at the ground level, and maintaining a healthy balance for a functional system.

-Replacement trees can be planted intentionally, though with careful thought for placement for longterm survival.
+Replacement trees can be planted intentionally, though with careful thought for placement for long-term survival.
 It is recommended that tree and shrub plantings take place in the early spring (March/April) to take advantage of spring rains.
 Trees need to be watered thoroughly once or twice a week for at least the first two growing seasons or until they are established.
 During droughts, winter watering is required.
 Manual watering is currently accomplished by transporting water in tanks pumped from Cooley and debited from surplus shares available for the 10,000 Trees irrigation system (as described in the water resources section).
 However, once native plant materials are established, manual watering should be eliminated.
 Plants requiring more than 2 - 3 years of manual watering, other than those on established irrigation systems, will be carefully weighed for the benefit vs cost of labor to keep them alive.
-Several plantings have been abandoned rather than manually maintained after the first few years.
+Several plantings have been abandoned rather than manually maintained on irrigation water.

-Several areas of vegetation are maintained by long-term irrigation systems, as shown in Figure 9, Irrigation.
+Several areas of vegetation are maintained by long-term irrigation systems.
 In April of 1991, the 10,000 Trees planting project was completed through South Platte Park along the MCGT.
 The project trees are watered by a solar-powered irrigation system that draws water from Cooley Lake.
-These trees and the irrigation system are maintained by the South Suburban Forestry Department.
+These trees and the irrigation system are maintained by the South Suburban Mary Carter Greenway Crew, not Park staff.
 Water for this system is addressed in the water resources section.
 Another irrigation system covers a large section of the East Trail.
 See the Ensor Wellfield Section under Water Resources for further details.